seanbehan/command_line_blog/README.md

 Command Line Blog is a simple API for managing posts.

-It is a simple Flask Blueprint that adds blog management to an existing Flask App.
+It is a Flask Blueprint that adds blog management to an existing Flask App.
 It assumes you will customize the front end of the site and post display.

-There is no web interface for managing your posts, however.
-All blogging is done by editing local files and uploading them to your site via CURL (or other utility).
+There is no web interface for managing your posts.
+All blogging is done by editing local files and uploading them to your site using CURL (or other utility).

-You simply make a POST request to the endpoint and it will perform an upsert.
-If there is already a post with the slug in the database, it will update the content.
+Make a POST request to the endpoint and it will perform an upsert.
+If there is already a post in the database at the path, it will update the content.
 If not, a new post will be created.

 You can add attributes to your posts with headers, e.g., `-H 'Author: Sean'`.
 Header keys are snaked case.
 So you would use `{{post.author}}` in your Jinja templates.